-Having a simple question that speaks to each of our experiences is a great way to be present for each other amidst the adult differences we may share within our family life.
+Having a simple question that speaks to each of our experiences is a great way to be present.
+This also helps promote active listening at the table.

 What do each of us most fundamentally need and want?
 Love and attention.
 Kindness and presence.
 Most of our lives are packed full, with many demands on our time.
-During the holidays, we have the opportunity to pause and give yourself, and each family member our most powerful gift – presence.
+During the holidays, pause and give yourself, and each family member our most powerful gift – presence.

 Below are a few simple, yet engaging questions to get the conversation rolling!